nakuljn/NodeJs-Authentication/README.md

 # NodeJs-Authentication
+1. go to passport-mongo folder
-Open passport-mongoose folder in vscode or any other ide.
-Run "npm run debug" in the Terminal.
-Go to localhost:3000 to see the working.
+2. Run "npm run debug" in the Terminal.
+3. Go to localhost:3000 to see the working.